webcomics/dosage/doc/web/content/comics/SmackJeeves_Itsahardlife_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">Robin is ten years old and travels through Kanto with her pokémon to find a place to call home.
 This is a story about struggle, survival and friendship in a cruel world. -------------------------- This is a Nuzlocke comic.
-Contains some swearing and occasionally some gore. -------------------------- Updates are sadly quite irregular but I have no plans on giving up on it anytime soon!</textarea></td>
+Contains swearing and occasionally some gore. -------------------------- Updates are sadly quite irregular but I have no plans on giving up on it anytime soon! -------------------------- Extra art and fan art at hardlifeat.tumblr.com/</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://itsahardlife.smackjeeves.com/comics/" size="40"/></td>